cloudnative-zoo/go-commons/README.md

 # go-commons

-`go-commons` is a versatile collection of utility packages that simplify common tasks related to Git and GitHub.
+`go-commons` is a versatile collection of utility packages that simplify common tasks related to Cli,Git and GitHub.

-It provides high-level abstractions for Git operations, GitHub API interactions, and general development utilities like directory management and environment variable handling.
+For examples check the [examples](examples) directory.
 ---

 ## Features

+### **CLI Commands**

+Easily create CLI commands with `Cobra` to perform common tasks.

 ### **GitHub API Integration**
 Easily interact with GitHub using the `go-github` library.
 Key features include: